ionic-team/ionic-docs/versioned_docs/version-v6/contributing/how-to-contribute.md

 ### Body

-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+Same as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer